Miksus/finnish_business_portal/README.md

 ## Features
 -  Query data using simple syntax
--  Complete access to the APIs and parameter provided by PRH
+-  Complete access to the APIs and parameters provided by PRH

 ### Upcoming Features
 -  Load query parameters from Excel file